Deadlines to File Burn (fire or chemical) Claims

 - Fabrics which do not comply with flame retardant requirements

-If your burn (fire or chemical) accident injury occurred as a result of the negligence or fault of someone other than your employer, you may have a claim against the at-fault party.
-If you were seriously injured in an burn (fire or chemical) accident, you may wish to hire an attorney to assist you with your situation.
+If your burn accident occurred as a result of the negligence or fault of someone other than your employer, you may have a claim against the at-fault party.
+If you were seriously injured in a fire or chemical burn accident, you may wish to hire an attorney to assist you with your situation.